Lencioni Trust Pyramid explained

-This article explains the Lencioni Trust Pyramid in a practical way.
-After reading this article you will understand the basis of this powerful tool for team development, group dynamics and teambuidling.
+Lencioni Trust Pyramid: this article explains the Lencioni Trust Pyramid in a practical way.
+After reading this article you will understand the basis of this powerful tool for team development, group dynamics and teambuilding.

 In order to develop the team with the aid of the Lencioni Trust Pyramid model, it is necessary that all team members are able to and want to work on the team.
 The realisation that something needs to be changed is important to get more potential from the team.

 Lencioni Trust Pyramid: five layers

 The Lencioni Trust Pyramid is divided into five layers, starting at the bottom of the model.
 Characteristic of a pyramid is that all underlying layers must be supported sufficiently before they can be constructed.

 The bottom layer of the pyramid is the largest and therefore also the most important.
 However, in order for a team to function effectively, it is important that all levels and requirements are fulfilled.
 Lencioni states that his model can be interpreted both negatively and positively.

 The foundation of the Lencioni Trust Pyramid, the foundation, consists of trust.
 If this foundation fails, the team will fall apart.
 Getting to know team members is a good start.

 In this way, colleagues get to know more about each other’s private lives, their standards and values, and pronouncing someone’s strong or weak points becomes easier.
 Giving and receiving constructive feedback is essential in building trust.

 Trust also means that team members must be able to be vulnerable.
 When mistakes are made, this must be admitted openly.
 Frustrations must also be expressed to keep the atmosphere in the team healthy.